redlixxyz/redlix-blender-theme/README.md

 - **Subtle roundness** (0.2 radius) for comfortable, modern aesthetics
 - **Consistent spacing** with soft drop shadows for depth

-## Installation

-1. Download the latest release
-2. Open Blender Preferences (`Edit → Preferences`)
-3. Navigate to the `Themes` section
-4. Click `Install` and select the downloaded `redlix_theme.xml` file
-5. Select "Redlix Theme" from the presets dropdown

-## Technical Details

-- **Minimum Blender Version:** 5.0.0
-- **Type:** Theme
-- **License:** GPL-2.0-or-later

-## Philosophy

-Redlix embraces honest, functional design.
-Every color choice and interface decision serves a purpose - from the warm base tones that create a comfortable workspace, to the rust red accents that clearly indicate active elements.
-The theme channels the spirit of vintage computing while meeting modern workflow requirements.

-## Feedback & Contributions

-Found an issue or have a suggestion?
-Please open an issue on the [GitHub repository](https://github.com/redlixxyz/redlix-blender-theme).

 ---

 **Redlix Design Language** - Functional aesthetics for modern creative tools.